Darren Potter: Altrincham

 Potter signed a short-term deal with National League club Altrincham on 22 October 2020.
 He played for the "Reds" in an FA Cup qualifying defeat at AFC Fylde three days later.
 He left the club in less than a week and later announced his retirement on 17 November to become a coach at Port Vale.

 International career

 Potter was capped multiple times for Republic of Ireland youth teams – appearing at the 2003 FIFA World Youth Championship – and later made his debut for Ireland's senior team in a friendly against Ecuador in Giants Stadium, New York on 23 May 2007.
 He was given his debut by Steve Staunton and would win a total of five caps, the last one coming under the caretaker stewardship of Don Givens in a friendly defeat to Brazil at Croke Park in February 2008.

 Style of play

 Potter was a midfielder with good tackling, leadership and ball retention skills.

 Coaching career

 Potter left the Port Vale coaching staff to join Potteries derby rivals Stoke City as Lead Youth Development Phase Coach at the U15-U16 age bracket.
+In May 2025, left Stoke to become a first team coach with former club Milton Keynes Dons, reuniting with his former Rotherham United coach Paul Warne.